Some common issues regarding the use and transportation of hazardous materials

 scaffolding, use of forklifts, and so forth.
 Employers should consult

-the OSHA standard for any that may specifically apply to their workplace.
+the OSHA standards for any that may specifically apply to their workplace.

-Note the OSHA only covers worker safety and exposure in the workplace.
+Note that OSHA only covers worker safety and exposure in the workplace.

 Northstar products are sold for industrial use and would be governed in